 This time, the application seems to work fine, both processes are executed as expected.
 Nevertheless, looking at the execution trace, on can see that Task_1 takes more than 90% of the CPU time... for blinking a LED, that's insane!
 And it only works because Task_1 has the lowest priority level.
 Any task with a priority level lower than the one of Task_1 would never execute.

-As a conclusion, this little experiment clearly shows that you need, somewhere in every task loop, an OS aware waiting mechanism, otherwise there is no CPU time left to execute other tasks.
+This little experiment clearly shows that you need, somewhere in every task loop, an OS aware waiting mechanism, otherwise there is no CPU time left to execute other tasks.
 When the task only need to wait for a known amount of time, vTaskDelay(), or vTaskDelayUntil() must be used, instead of any other non-OS delay functions.
+That's because those delays clearly inform the scheduler that for a given amount of time, there is no need for CPU here, and that the scheduler can take care of the other tasks, whatever their priority level.

 When the task needs to wait an unknown time, for something to happen, say an event coming from other tasks, or from an external input, then other kernel objects are used.
 This includes semaphores, message queues, events, timers...